code-warrior/git-workshop/git-workshop.md

 ---

+## The 3 States of a File in Git’s View

+Files in a Git-controlled repository can only be in one of three states: tracked, ignored, or untracked.

+- **Tracked** means Git will track changes, non-changes, and stages associated with a file.
+- **Ignored** means Git will explicitly ignore modifications, including deletions, of a file.
+- **Untracked** means Git is unaware of a file present in a repository.

+---

+## The 3 States of a File in Git’s View

+### Tracked

+When a file has been committed to the repository (via `git add` then `git commit`), the file becomes a tracked file.
+It can then be in one of three states: modified, staged, or committed.

+---

+## The 3 States of a File in Git’s View

+### Tracked — modified

+Modifying a tracked file means that one or more changes were made to the file, but Git has not recorded the changes.
+The only way to record the changes is to stage them.

+---

+## The 3 States of a File in Git’s View

+### Tracked — staged

+Running the `git add .` command stages a file, and one or more files can be added to the staging area with this command.
+You can then choose to undo the staging of the changes (via `git reset`) or officially record the changes by committing them.

+---

+## The 3 States of a File in Git’s View

+### Tracked — committed

+Once staged, the changed files recorded in the staging area can now be moved into the committed state by running the `git commit -m 'MESSAGE'` command and including a brief, 50- to 60-character `MESSAGE` documenting the recorded changes.

+---

 ## Suggested Readings
 - *Git for Humans* by David Demaree.
   Published by A Book Apart, which is known for publishing easy-to-understand short books that are well-designed.